Deploy keys

 variable CONVEX_DEPLOY_KEY

-can be set to a deploy key.
+can be set to a deploy key to make convex CLI

 Deploy keys identify a deployment, project, or team; confer permission to take certain actions with those resources; and can change the behavior of the convex CLI.